 Unit priority order may be coordinated differently to allow for fish research, construction, or project maintenance activities.

 If more than one unit is operating, discharge will be maximized (i.e., operated in the upper 1% range) through the southernmost turbine units starting with Unit 1 to the extent possible.
+A temporary exception is in place for Unit 5 to operate on a last-on/first-off basis until vibration issues are repaired.

 Table LGS-5.
 Turbine Unit Operating Priority for Little Goose Dam.